effjy/awu/README.md

 ## 💬 Final words

 AWU is that **heavy‑duty, no‑nonsense wiping tool** that you hope you’ll never *actually need*, but when you do, it follows the same playbook as government defense agencies.
 Use it wisely, and always keep a cold backup of anything you might regret deleting 😉

-Let me know if you want me to change any detail – happy wiping! 🧹